abubakar20-02/GoldFolio/README.md

 # <a name="libraries"></a>
 ## Libraries 💻
-The following libraries were used in this project:
-* PyQt5
-* PIL

 Download the requirements.txt file and while in virtual environment
 ```
 pip install -r requirements.txt